 Laurence Counihan is an Irish-Filipino writer and critic based in Co.
 Kerry.
 Currently a teaching assistant and PhD student in the History of Art Department at University College Cork, his research is located at the intersection of art history, media archaeology, and continental aesthetics.
 His essays have been published in Circa Art Magazine, Paper Visual Art, Enclave Review, Visual Artist' News Sheet, Mirror Lamp Press, Hz Journal, and Yearbook of Moving Image Studies.

 The PPS/PVA Visual Art Writing Commission is supported through Arts Grant Funding by The Arts Council

 Pallas Projects/Studios are seeking a candidate to join their team as part of the Community Employment (CE) Scheme*.

 The Community Employee will gain practical experience in how Pallas Projects/Studios, which is an Artist-Run Organisation in The Liberties, is run.
-This will involve first hand interactions with artists, and the curator/directors in preparing exhibitions as part of the various aspects of the gallery programme and the ancillary events.
+This will involve first hand interactions with artists, and the curator/directors in preparing exhibitions as part of the newly funded Artist Initiated Programme.

 Please download our full Job Description/Guidelines below before applying.

 Please note this scheme is being provided by The Mercy Family Centre and as such applicants should send a LETTER OF INTEREST as a PDF attachment explaining why they are suitable for this position with a CV/biog emailed to: firstname.lastname@example.org and cc-ed to email@example.com with PALLAS CE SCHEME APPLICATION - Gallery and Facility Technical & Maintenance Assistant in the subject line.
 Please be informed about Pallas Projects/Studios and what artist-run spaces are before applying. www.pallasprojects.org